Here are 10 little-known home remedies for kidney stones and fast-acting treatments most doctors aren't even aware of!

 So why don’t I get gout or kidney stones, even though I’m supposedly a perfect "family history" candidate?

-Well, I believe it’s because I take plenty of calcium and magnesium and get out in the sun every day to get my quota of vitamin D, along with drinking wheat grass juice and green tea every day.
+Well, I believe it’s because I take in plenty of the right forms of calcium, magnesium and boron and get out in the sun every day to get my quota of vitamin D - along with drinking wheat grass juice and green tea every day.

 …And I recommend you do the same thing too!